Juan Tepano

 Juan Tepano Rano ʻa Veri ʻAmo (4 March 1867 – 8 November 1947) was a Rapa Nui leader of Easter Island.
-He served as an informant for Euro-American scholars on the culture and history of the island.
+He served as an informant for Chileans and Euro-American scholars on the culture and history of the island.

 Family

 He was born on 4 March 1867 (Note: An alternative claim stated he was born in 1872 and died in 1938.) and was of full-blood Rapa Nui descent.
 His father was Iovani Rano.
 He was raised by his mother (sometimes referred to as his grandmother) Viriamo, who was born in 1830 and still remembered when the islanders were able to recite the Rongorongo script.

 Originally named Tepano Rano, he later adopted Juan (what he was called while he was in Chile) as a first name and used his baptismal name Tepano (Stephen) as his surname.
 (Note: Another Easter Islander by the name of Tepano has been inaccurately identified with him, although this individual lived on Tahiti and possessed facial tattoos which were studied by Swedish ethnographer Hjalmar Stolpe in the 1880s during the Vanadis expedition.
 They were both named after Bishop of Tahiti Tepano Jaussen.)
 He was from the Tupahotu clan while his mother was of the Ureohei clan.